yash-pradhan/java-on-aca/install.md

 - [Install all the tools on your local machine (not recommended)](#optional-install-all-the-tools-on-your-local-machine-not-recommended)

 {: .important }
-> We’ve tested all the steps of this lab in [GitHub Codespaces](#use-github-codespaces), which is the simplest way to get going and the preferred option for running the lab.
+> We’ve tested all the steps of this lab in [Use GitHub Codespaces](#use-github-codespaces), which is the simplest way to get going and the preferred option for running the lab.
 Support for these alternative options during the lab may be limited.
 Use a Codespace if at all possible.

 ## Use GitHub Codespaces (strongly recommended)